Thomsch/untangling-tools-benchmark/README.md

     - `data/d4j-bugs-all.csv`: All the Defects4J bugs.
 To generate, run `scripts/defects4j_bugs.sh > data/d4j-bugs-all.csv`.
 - `$UTB_OUTPUT` is the output directory where the repositories, decompositions, results, and logs will be stored.
 You can set it to any directory you want (e.g., `~/untangling-evaluation`).

-For example, use `./evaluate_all.sh data/d4j-5-bugs.csv $UTB_OUTPUT` to run the evaluation on 5 bugs from the Defects4J
+For example, use `./decompose.sh data/d4j-5-bugs.csv $UTB_OUTPUT` to run Flexeme and SmartCommit on 5 bugs from the Defects4J project.
-project.

 The results will be stored in `$UTB_OUTPUT`:
 - `$UTB_OUTPUT/decomposition/`: Folder containing the output of the decomposition tools.
 Each tool has its own sub-folder